Tornado outbreak sequence of May 2019: Lawrence–Linwood, Kansas

-On the evening of May 28, this massive, violent, multiple-vortex, rain-wrapped wedge tornado touched down at the north side of Lone Star Lake in Douglas County, Kansas.
+On the evening of May 28, this massive, violent, multiple-vortex and rain-wrapped wedge tornado touched down at the north side of Lone Star Lake in Douglas County, Kansas.
 As the tornado formed, it absorbed the circulation of a smaller EF2 tornado that was moving along the east side of the lake.
 EF1 damage to trees and the roof of a house was observed at the beginning of the path.
 The tornado began to widen and strengthen as it continued just northeast of Lone Star Lake, snapping and uprooting numerous large trees at EF2 intensity.
 EF3 damage was observed as the tornado crossed East 850th Road, where many trees were denuded and partially debarked.
 Farther to the northeast, EF3 damage continued at the intersection of North 900th Road and East 1000 Road, where additional trees were debarked and a house was leveled at high-end EF3 strength.
 Several cars were tossed into a field, outbuildings were destroyed, and power poles were snapped nearby.
 Another house in this area sustained EF2 roof and wall damage.
 The tornado then weakened to high-end EF1 intensity as it crossed East 1100th Road, tearing a large section of roof from a house, and causing lesser roof damage to another nearby home.
 Quickly re-intensifying, the tornado crossed North 1000 Road at EF3 strength, where two well-built homes sustained loss of their roofs and multiple exterior walls.
 Several other homes in this area had their roofs torn off, one of which sustained high-end EF2 damage, with its roof and a few second-floor exterior walls ripped off.
 EF3 damage continued as the tornado crossed US 59 and North 1100th Road, where multiple homes had roofs torn off and exterior walls collapsed.
-Trees were snapped, outbuildings were destroyed, and a large truck was rolled as well.
+Trees were snapped, outbuildings were destroyed, and a large truck was rolled over as well.
 The large wedge tornado weakened to EF2 strength as it then grazed the southeastern fringes of Lawrence, snapping numerous trees and power poles.
 Outbuildings were destroyed, and a few homes along the outer edge of the damage path sustained minor damage.
 One house along East 1750 Road sustained high-end EF1 damage to its roof and walls.
 Past Lawrence, the tornado regained EF3 intensity as it moved through rural areas to the northeast of Eudora.
 Multiple well-built homes sustained roof and exterior wall loss, and a large masonry school building that housed a daycare center sustained major structural damage.
-Storm spotters reported multiple vortices with this tornado in this areas, many trees were denuded and debarked, and large amounts of debris was strewn through open farm fields.
+Storm spotters reported multiple vortices with this tornado in these areas; many trees were denuded and debarked, and large amounts of debris were strewn through open farm fields.